 Expense claims are money your employees claim back after they’ve spent on business expenses, such as taking a client to dinner on behalf of your company.
 Using paper reports for expense claims not only results in longer processing times but also makes it harder for your account department to keep track of and maintain the records.
 Software automation can help your employees fill out expenses more quickly, as well as allow you to verify and preserve the records with attached receipts.

 Budget approval is a crucial task for business operations, but managing budget approvals can get messy quickly, especially when multiple layers of approval are required.
 Business process automation allows you to generate customized forms for different types of budget approval, and the software can prevent disorder by routing forms to the right approvers.

 Keeping data consistent across internal systems is a very tedious and time-consuming task.
-Sales reps often need to use their precious time for non-critical tasks such as inputing data in the CRM system, and finance analysts then have to replicate the data into their own tools for analysis.
-This can result in data duplication, errors, and impair productivity.
+Sales reps often need to use their precious time for non-critical tasks such as inputting data in the CRM system, and financial analysts then have to replicate the data into their own tools for analysis.
+This can result in data duplication, errors, and impaired productivity.

 RPA can verify the consistency of employee data across multiple systems, validate timesheets, update earnings and deductions, etc. It can also automate paycheck creation and additional benefits.
 This will help you prevent inaccuracies and payment delays.

 Storing Customer Information

 When your customer data comes in, RPA can help you organize it and make sure that it’s easy to retrieve any piece of information needed.
 The system can automatically categorize different types of data such as contact information, personal preferences, birthdays, purchase history, etc. Different roles, customer support, sales, marketing, etc., can retrieve from the system the type of information that they need.